 Grammarly can not replace a human proofreader.
 Writing is a creative process that doesn’t always follow strict rules and guidelines, and creative writers will often break the rules.

 Grammarly doesn’t understand that.
-Grammarly is still a piece of software and not an actual artificial intelligence that can understand how the human brain works.
-Such an A.I still doesn’t exist.
+Grammarly is still a piece of software, not an artificial intelligence that can understand how the human brain works.
+Such an AI still doesn’t exist.

-There are instances where Grammarly will be more of a nuance than a useful tool, such as when writing fiction.
-Can you imagine J.K Rowling using Grammarly to check on her writing while making up all these weird names and magic spells?
+There are instances where Grammarly will be more of a nuance than a helpful tool, such as when writing fiction.
+Can you imagine J.K.
+Rowling using Grammarly to check on her writing while making up all these weird names and magic spells?
 It would’ve been a nightmare.

 But Grammarly can still help!